jesscancode/ai-product-framework/README.md

 *Diagram summary: four loops all write back to Store.
 The knowledge loop runs continuously.
 The decision loop is event-driven.
 The risk validation loop fires when a revisit trigger's date or condition is met, and asks whether an accepted risk materialised.
 The system health loop runs on a schedule to audit Store for stale, duplicate, orphaned, or off-schema records.*

-## The pull loops the review added
+## The pull loops

-Generation was already strong: AI drafts, a human reviews.
-What was missing were the signals that tell you something has gone stale, unread, or contested.
+Generation runs one way: AI drafts, a human reviews.
+The pull loops run the other way — they carry the signals that tell you something has gone stale, unread, or contested back into the system.

 ```mermaid
 flowchart LR